What a great time to be alive my friends…

 The Osprey Eja 48 features a good example of a properly ventilated back panel.
 The mesh holes and gaps between the back panel and the frame allow for a healthy amount of breathability to combat moisture stagnation.

-A properly designed ultralight backpack will always allow for some airflow to occur.
+A properly designed ultralight backpack will always allow for some air flow to occur.

 Ultralight Backpack Volume/Carry Capacity

-The idea in buying a ultralight backpack is that you should— in theory— be carrying less gear.
-If you're keen to haul 50-pounds in a backpack weighing two pounds, I'm sorry to tell you that it won't be pleasant.
+The idea in buying an ultralight backpack is that you should— in theory— be carrying less gear.
+If you’re keen to haul 50-pounds in a backpack weighing two pounds, I’m sorry to tell you that it won’t be pleasant.

 By design, ultralight backpacks kind of force the user to cut out anything unnecessary to any given trip.
 There simply isn’t the luxury of extra space in an ultralight backpack.

-Though, if you are serious about joining the ultralight cult, simply plan on on becoming more of a minimalist backpacker.
+Though, if you are serious about joining the ultralight cult, simply plan on becoming more of a minimalist backpacker.

 Ultralight Backpack Design

-More over less though, ultralight backpacks are designed to perform at very high-levels of use.
+Moreover less though, ultralight backpacks are designed to perform at very high levels of use.
 They are intended for you to be able to pack all of your gear in a reasonable, organized way.

-I am a big fan of the way the Gregory Optic 48 features many practical organizational solutions for backpackers.
+I am a big fan of the way the Gregory Focal 48 features many practical organizational solutions for backpackers.
 After cost, weight, and volume, design is probably the next most important thing for you to consider.

 Ultralight Backpack Material/Durability